Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

-To conclude, we highlight that static impurities are of high relevance for quantum technology, and in particular for quantum sensing~\cite{amico2021roadmap,amico2022colloquium,polo2024perspective,naldesi2022enhancing,polo2022quantum,naldesi2023massive}.
-Therefore, the setup considered here can also provide the basis for current-based devices and interferometers utlizing $N$-component matter-waves.
+We highlight that static impurities are of high relevance for quantum technology.
+We note that the experimental realization based on alkali-earth atoms that was proposed recently for rings with a spin impurity\cite{amaricci2025engineering} can be pursued for the present case with nearly the same ingredients.
+The setup considered here can also provide the basis for current-based simulators and and interferometers~\cite{amico2021roadmap,amico2022colloquium,polo2024perspective,naldesi2022enhancing,polo2022quantum,naldesi2023massive} utilizing $N$-component matter-waves.

 {\textit{Acknowledgements} --} We thank Enrico C. Domanti and Sam Carr for useful discussions.